Have you been hearing about Periscope and wondering if it’s right for your business?

 Broadcasting Using Periscope

-You can also send out a tweet when you start by tapping the Tweet button.
+Pro Tip: Send out a tweet when you start by tapping the Tweet button!

 Once you’re ready, click on Start Broadcast.
 But before you do, also consider whether or not you want to save it to your camera roll.
-Depending on the nature of the video, it may be something you can reuse later for YouTube, Facebook, Instagram or Vine.
-Go into settings.
-I recommend turning on the Autosave Broadcasts.
-You can find settings by tapping on People in the lower right corner, and then tapping the profile icon in the upper right, above the people search box.
-That will show you your Periscope Profile which includes your Following, Followers and Blocked totals, and the link to Settings.
+Depending on the nature of the video, it may be something you can reuse later for YouTube, Facebook, Instagram, or Twitter.

 You’ll want to pay attention to the comments as they stream up.
 They’ll appear at the bottom of your broadcast and float up for a few seconds, and then disappear.
 Unfortunately, as of now at least, there is no way to pause the comment stream or even see past comments, so if you miss one, it’s gone.